 5 For I consider that I am not at all inferior to the most eminent apostles.
 6 Even though I am untrained in speech, yet I am not in knowledge.
 But we have been thoroughly manifested among you in all things.

-Paul now begins to defend his apostolic authority in two ways:
+Paul now began to defend his apostolic authority in two ways:

 -his God-given knowledge (vv.
 5-6)